 23600.
 Political Sociology. (=ENST 23500, PPHA 33600, SOCI 20106/30106) PQ: Completion of the general education requirement in social sciences.
-For course description, see Sociology.
+This course provides analytical perspectives on citizen preference theory, public choice, group theory, bureaucrats and state-centered theory, coalition theory, elite theories, and political culture.
+These competing analytical perspectives are assessed in considering middle-range theories and empirical studies on central themes of political sociology.
+Local, national, and cross-national analyses are explored.
 T. Clark.
 Spring.

 24100.
 Public Policy and the Arts.
 This course examines art in its social context from the perspectives of artists, patrons, experts, art institutions, the art market, and audiences.
-We address how public policy has shaped the arts in the U.S. in different eras, with a focus on the nature and significance of contemporary art controversies.
+We address how public policy has shaped the arts in the United States in different eras, with a focus on the nature and significance of contemporary art controversies.
 B. Farrell.
-Spring, 2003.
+Spring.